jeremyhsimons/CI_PP1_FATMC/README.md

 <img src="readme-docs/color-scheme.png" alt="A screenshot of colormind.io and the colors chosen for the site.">

+### Fonts
+The fonts chosen for the website were Anton for headings and Commissioner for the main bodies of text on the website.
+Each of these were imported using [Google Fonts](https://fonts.google.com/).
+Sans-serif was chosen as the back-up font - in case these fonts don't load - because of it's clear readability.

+### Page layout
+The whole site has a clear, and easy-to-use layout with a logo/home page link in the top left and navigation bar in the top right of the page.
+Each page has a footer with social media links.
+Every anchor element that the developer has coded lights up or changes colour when hovered over or tapped to help the user feel that the site responds to their actions.

 ### Wireframes

 The wireframes below were created using [figma](https://www.figma.com/).
 The layout for each of the pages has been designed to suit mobile, tablet, and desktop devices.